dannycab/slides/content/swarthmore-colloquium/slides.md

 ---
 marp: true
-theme: "rose-pine"
+theme: "rose-pine-moon"
 ---

-# Integrating Computing in Physics Curricula
+# Integrating Computing into Physics Curricula
-## Danny Caballero, Professor
+## Danny Caballero (he/they)
+Lappan Phillips Professor
+- Department of Physics and Astronomy
+- Department of Computational Mathematics, Science, and Engineering
+- CREATE for STEM Institute
-## Michigan State University
+### Michigan State University

 ---